brightdigit/AssetLib/Documentation/Reference/structs/AssetSpecification.md

 public let heightClass: SizeClass?
 ```

+> The size class for the image height.

 ### `widthClass`

 ```swift
 public let widthClass: SizeClass?
 ```

+> The size class for the image width.

 ### `memory`

 ```swift
 public let memory: Memory?
 ```

+> The minimum device memory configuration required by the data item.

 ### `graphicsFeatureSet`